zourtney/gpiocrust/README.rst

 Mock API
 --------

-Mock classes are included that mimick the native GPIO functionality.
+Mock classes are included that mimic the native GPIO functionality.
 The library falls back to mock objects when the ``RPi.GPIO`` package cannot be loaded.
 This allows one to code the general I/O flow of an application in development environments where running code on a physical